Learn how the physiological data and task/questionnaire data is separated and organized in Labfront.

 One of the most common reasons for this issue is that your participants are not yet connected to your project.
 Data is only available for Live projects and with invited participants who have signed in through the Labfront Companion app and are contributing data by completing tasks, questionnaires, or providing physiological data from their wearable.

 To ensure that participants have successfully signed in to your project, please check the Participants

 section on the Dashboard and make sure that you have at least 1 participant signed in.
 For each participant, you can also check that the Invite Code

 .
 For more information, we recommend reading our article on adding participants

 I can't download a ZIP file from my work computer.
 What should I do?

 In this case, we recommend you ask your IT department how to allow ZIP file extraction on your work computer.
 Alternatively, you can also download on another computer or device that allows for ZIP downloads as we can only provide ZIP files for data downloads.

 My participants just synced their data and it appeared on the Adherence dashboard but is not in my downloaded data files.
 Why is that?

-The files are uploaded once per day, so the data was likely not yet synced when the zip occurred.
+The files are uploaded about every 6 hours, not in real-time, so the data was likely not yet synced when the zip occurred.
 It will be available on the next upload.

 Can I filter my data download by a specific time period or group of participants?